Teenager charged as an adult in drive-by shooting - The Vicksburg Post

 Police recovered the car Saturday morning on Valley Street.

-Funches appeared before Judge Angela Carpenter in Vicksburg Municipal Court Tuesday, who set his bond at $700,000 and bound his case over to the grand jury.
+Funches appeared before Judge Angela Carpenter in Vicksburg Municipal Court Tuesday.
+Carpenter set his bond at $700,000.